How to Deflate a Soccer Ball: 5 Easy Steps

 Can you deflate a soccer ball without a pump?

-Yes, there are ways to deflate a soccer ball without a needle or without a pump, but that is not advised as using different objects, such as a pen or paper clip, can cause internal and permanent damage to the ball.
+Yes, there are ways to deflate a soccer ball without a needle or pump, but this is not advised, as using other objects, such as a pen or paper clip, can cause internal and permanent damage to the ball.

-Can you take soccer balls inside of planes when flying?
+Can you take soccer balls inside planes when flying?

-Yes, you can take soccer balls inside of planes when flying either on your carry-on luggage or checked luggage, but make sure to double check with the company you are flying with.
-Deflating you soccer balls is the best way to bring them inside of a plane.
+Yes, you can take soccer balls inside planes when flying, either on your carry-on luggage or checked luggage, but make sure to double-check with the company you are flying with.
+Deflating your soccer balls is the best way to bring them on a plane.

 What type of balls can you inflate with a ball pump?